harness/delegate-dockerfile/README.md

 This repository provides the Harness delegate Dockerfile.
 You can use this Dockerfile to build custom delegate images.

 The repository includes the following versions of the delegate Dockerfile.
+Please note that if you are building and using your own images then turn auto upgrade off for kubernetes delegates.
+Read documentation at https://developer.harness.io/docs/platform/Delegates/install-delegates/delegate-upgrades-and-expiration

 ## Dockerfile